 • More than 25% of Salve Regina students study abroad through approximately 200 short-term and semester-long study programs in over 40 countries.

-• Based on recent surveys of graduates, 96% are employed in professional positions or attending graduate schools such as Boston College; Brown University; Columbia University; Harvard University; Syracuse University; University of Edinburgh, Scotland; University of Notre Dame; and University of Pennsylvania within one year of graduation.
+• Based on recent surveys of graduates, 96% are employed in professional positions or attending graduate schools such as Boston College, Brown University, Columbia University, Harvard University, Syracuse University, University of Edinburgh in Scotland, University of Notre Dame, and University of Pennsylvania within one year of graduation.

 • Through the Center for Business Outreach, more than 290 students participated in classroom projects creating business plans, social media analysis, marketing strategies, and customer surveys for area businesses.

 • 100% of the Class of 2015 Chemistry majors are either employed in their field or attending graduate school.

 • Students get hands-on experience in excavation through a collaborative summer field school sponsored by the Noreen Stonor Drexel Cultural and Historic Preservation Program at South Carolina’s historic Charles Towne Landing.

 • 75% of our Biology and Chemistry majors conduct research with faculty members and have the opportunity to present at national conferences.

 • History came alive for students as they spent their spring break expanding their understanding of the civil rights movement by climbing aboard a southbound bus to explore the key sites of the era and interact with significant participants in one of the most important social movements of our time.

 • American Studies